 The term “Ceramic Coating” have become synonymous with a very hard and tough coating due to the fact that most manufacturers prefer to cure them into a glass-like material that is hard, transparent and reflective.
 However many do not know that these “Ceramic Coating” can also be cured into softer more flexible materials.
 For ease of identification’s sake, many prefer to associate hard and tough coatings as “Ceramic Coating”.
-Artdeshine Nano Graphene Coating cures into a softer and more flexible material due to the type of silicone polymers and curing agents used.
+Artdeshine Nano Graphene Coating cures into a softer (but still tough) and more flexible material due to the type of silicone polymers and curing agents used.

 Artdeshine Nano Graphene Coating is soft so it is not scratch resistant?

-To simply put it, soft or hard, brittle or flexible, thin or thick, a coating’s ability to resist abrasion and scratches is not dependent on the hardness, toughness or thickness.
+To simply put it, soft or hard, brittle or flexible, thin or thick, a coating’s ability to resist abrasion and scratches is not significantly dependent on the hardness, toughness or thickness.
 Any product applied by hand to a surface is too thin to exhibit any real scratch resistance (9H rated coatings or otherwise).
-The real reason why a treated surface is able to reduce chances of scratching is due to the lack of friction, or sleekness.
+The real reason why a treated surface is able to reduce chances of scratching is due to the lack of friction, or slickness.